 Applications for Long-Term Parking

-Long-term parking is arranged with the end town, not with charters.
+Long-term parking is arranged with the end town of Davenport, not with charters.

-Here is your link to the Lansing long-term parking application:
+Here is your link to the Davenport long-term parking application:

 E/W Shuttle Choice of Departure Day/Time